awslabs/aws-solutions-constructs/source/use_cases/aws-restaurant-management-demo/README.md

 This example demonstrates how to build a complex, real-world system using AWS Solutions Constructs.
-It is designed to accompany the webinar titled "Beyond Prototypes: Real-World Applications with AWS Solutions Constructs", which can be found [here](#) (coming soon!).
+It is designed to accompany the webinar titled "Beyond Prototypes: Real-World Applications with AWS Solutions Constructs", which can be found [here](https://www.youtube.com/watch?v=9YW1sL0dFV8&ab_channel=AWSEvents).
 On its own, this use case will provision a demo restaurant management system for three user types with the various capabilities:

 #### Service staff